-XORTX intends to grow its business by initiating phase II clinical trials in both ADPKD and T2DN indications, and out-licensing these post-phase II programs.
-In addition, XORTX plans to grow by expanding our knowledge and technical expertise into new programs to treat orphan progressive kidney disease, fatty liver disease and health issues related to diabetes.
+XORTX intends to grow its business by initiating a pivotal phase 2/3 clinical trial in ADPKD and a phase 2 clinical trial in T2DN patients, and then out-licensing these programs to specialty and larger pharmaceutical companies.
+In addition, XORTX plans to grow by expanding our knowledge and technical expertise into new therapeutic programs to treat a variety of other orphan diseases, fatty liver disease and health issues related to diabetes.
 The Company will be seeking additional capital to enable it to undertake these programs.

-XORTX's overall strategic goal is to have two phase II trials underway within 14 months, advancing two proprietary products into scientifically rigorous phase II testing.
-Based upon recently published and successful phase II clinical pilot trials, progression of kidney disease in ADPKD and chronic kidney disease (~50% T2DN) can be slowed or perhaps stopped by decreasing uric acid levels into the mid-normal range of serum concentration (Goicoechea et al. (2015) Allopurinol and Progression of CKD and Cardiovascular Events: A long-term Follow-up, Am J Kid Dis; Kim et al. (2014) High-normal serum uric acid predicts the development of chronic kidney disease in patients with T2DN mellitus and preserved kidney function, J Diabetes Complications).
-Given the existing, successful clinical data showing the benefit of lowering uric acid levels in progressive kidney disease, we anticipate that the probability of translating our clinical trial testing will be increased, with the further implementation of a dose escalation protocol to optimize the amount of uric acid lowering for each individual patient.
+XORTX's overall strategic goal is to have two clinical trials underway within 12 months.
+XORTX's ADPKD program is poised to advance to a pivotal phase 2/3 clinical trial.
+The company's secondary program in T2DN will enter phase 2b proof of concept testing.
+Based upon recently published and successful phase II clinical pilot trials, progression of kidney disease in ADPKD and chronic kidney disease (~50% T2DN) can be slowed or perhaps stopped by decreasing uric acid levels into the mid-normal range of serum concentration (Goicoechea et al. (2015) Allopurinol and Progression of CKD and Cardiovascular Events: A long-term Follow-up, Am J Kid Dis; Kim et al. (2014) High-normal serum uric acid predicts the development of chronic kidney disease in patients with T2DN mellitus and preserved kidney function, J Diabetes

+Complications).
+Given the existing, successful clinical trials and associated data that shows the benefit of lowering uric acid levels in progressive kidney disease, we anticipate that the probability of translating our clinical trial testing will be increased.